StevenBlack/vocab/million-dollar-words.md

 ### pedant
-A teacher, but the implication is one who is tire- some, and always focused on small details.
+A teacher, but the implication is one who is tiresome, and always focused on small details.
 "Be careful with your new-found vocabulary skills, or you'll become a pedant and no one will talk to you any more."
 (See pedagogue above.)

 ### pellucid